 The reason why swap numbers are superior to median pay gaps is that they directly tell you how many men & women have to swap places on the pay scale for the median gender pay gap to be zero.
 In Staffs Police case, assuming they have 1,000 employees, then if 65 women from the two lower pay quarters swap places with 65 men from the two upper pay quarters, the number of men in the top two and bottom two pay quarters will be equal.
 Similarly the number of women in the top two pay quarters will be the same as the bottom two pay quarters.
 If this situation is reached, mathematically the median gender pay gap must be zero as explained in my article “How to spot an incorrect median gender pay gap“ which uses the logic of a swap number to identify why Cleveland Police’s pay gap was incorrect.
 Note, back then I was using the term gender ratio differential rather than gender swap number but they both follow the same logic.

-This article is focusing on gender but as I said earlier, fingerprints, pay ratios & swap numbers can also be published for ethnicity if ethnicity pay gap reporting is mandated.
+This article is focusing on gender but as I said earlier, fingerprints, pay ratios, swap numbers & years to close estimates can also be published for ethnicity if ethnicity pay gap reporting is mandated.
 Suppose an employer has enough employees to provide fingerprints breaking down their pay quarters by White, Asian, Black, Other & N/A, then swap numbers can be published for each possible pair of these categories.
 There are 10 possible pairs in all but probably only the 4 pairs involving white employees i.e. White:Asian, White:Black, White:Other & White:N/A would actually be published.